• Menu

 Meadows Branch Library

-The Meadows Library, the fourth branch of the Boulder Public Library, is also located in south Boulder, on 4800 Baseline Road.
+The Meadows Library, the fourth branch of the Boulder Public Library, is also located in south Boulder, at 4800 Baseline Road.
 Slightly smaller than the George Reynolds Library, Meadow Branch covers an area of 7,800 square feet.

 The library was designed as a part of a small shopping complex and resembles a cozy, intimate bookstore.
 The library space lets in a lot of light, and the Meadows branch offers a wide spread of available literature, from magazines to history books.

-This library is a real hidden jewel, as it also includes a theater screening old films and festival movies, a small art gallery, and a stunning kids’ book section families especially enjoy.
+This library is a real hidden jewel, as it also includes a theater screening old films and festival movies, a small art gallery, and a stunning kids’ book section that families especially enjoy.

 NoBo Corner Library